trujunzhang/demo-nextjs-v5/README.md

     $ npm run start

 To verify the ExpressJS server is running in development mode, you should be able to see a response from [http://localhost:3000/test](http://localhost:3000/test) to verify the back-end Express server is running.

+## Third party services
+### Heroku
+For advanced users, this project is ready for you to deploy to Heroku.
+All you need to do is create your Heroku app and deploy as usual.

+If you are familiar with this process, here is how you would create a new app on Heroku (free) using their [command-line tool](https://devcenter.heroku.com/articles/heroku-cli) for your account - where <APP_NAME> is whatever you want to call the application on Heroku:

+    $ heroku create <APP_NAME>

+To deploy your app to Heroku, you can use the quick helper script I created.
+This script has the benefit of determining what branch you are on, and automatically deploying that as the master branch to your Heroku app:

+    $ npm run deploy

 # Feedback
 Please feel free to [create an issue](https://github.com/TheRobBrennan/demo-nextjs-v5/issues) if you have a question or idea for this project.